-Action State of play Comments 4.1.1.3 Member States, with the assistance of Europol, taking into account the existing EU systems for exchange of information, to work together in the relevant Council bodies, to reinforce their efforts against maritime drug trafficking, including the provision of training on the identification and surveillance of suspicious vessels and establishing procedures for boarding and searching vessels where appropriate.
-Member States should recognise the importance of implementing the principles laid down in Article 17 of the UN Convention against Illicit Traffic in Narcotic Drugs and Psychotropic substances. operations on drugs trafficking (including maritime trafficking) have been organised, with Community cofinancing, involving in many cases all customs

-Action State of play Comments 4.1.1.4 Member States, with the assistance of Europol, to further consider the possibilities of combining forensic and law enforcement information, with a view to identifying the production and trafficking of synthetic drugs, the composition of such drugs, and those involved in their production and trafficking.
-To that extent, 1 3 A Council recommendation regarding guidelines for taking samples of seized drugs was adopted in the first semester of 2004.
-Member States' forensic laboratories should exchange information on the analysis of samples taken from synthetic drugs seizures.
-If appropriate the results should be made available to relevant health authorities in the Member States. these projects to the HDG in December 2003.
+4.1.1.3 Member States, with the assistance of Europol, taking into account the existing EU systems for exchange of information, to work together in the relevant Council bodies, to reinforce their efforts against maritime drug trafficking, including the provision of training on the identification and surveillance of suspicious vessels and establishing procedures for boarding and searching vessels where appropriate.
+Member States should recognise the importance of implementing the principles laid down in Article 17 of the UN Convention against Illicit Traffic in Narcotic Drugs and Psychotropic substances.
+Between 2000 and 2004, several joint customs operations on drugs trafficking (including maritime trafficking) have been organised, with Community co- financing, involving in many cases all customs administrations of the EU.
+4.1.1.4 Member States, with the assistance of Europol, to further consider the possibilities of combining forensic and law enforcement information, with a view to identifying the production and trafficking of synthetic drugs, the composition of such drugs, and those involved in their production and trafficking.
+To that extent, Member States' forensic laboratories should exchange information on the analysis of samples taken from synthetic drugs seizures.
+If appropriate the results should be made available to relevant health authorities in the Member States.
+A number of EU projects in this field exist, such as: Comprehensive Action against synthetic drugs in Europe (CASE), European Joint Unit in precursors (EJUP), and European Illicit Laboratories Comparison System (EILCS).
+EUROPOL and the Commission presented a report on these projects to the HDG in December 2003.
 In April 2004, the Commission presented to the HDG suggestions for possible further improvements of the methods of mapping distribution networks of synthetic drugs in the EU.
-Europol has evaluated and upgraded the Europol Ecstasy Logo System (EELS) relating to the collection, assessment and dissemination of law enforcement and ballistic data on ecstasy seizures, involving all Member In line with a Council Resolution adopted in November 2002, a Commission questionnaire on the generic classification and emergency list approach to synthetic drugs was forwarded to the Member States.
+Europol has evaluated and upgraded the Europol Ecstasy Logo System (EELS) relating to the collection, assessment and dissemination of law enforcement and ballistic data on ecstasy seizures, involving all Member States.
+A Council recommendation regarding guidelines for taking samples of seized drugs was adopted in the first semester of 2004.
+In line with a Council Resolution adopted in November 2002, a Commission questionnaire on the generic classification and emergency list approach to synthetic drugs was forwarded to the Member States.
 The results of this questionnaire were presented by the Commission to the Council's Horizontal Drugs Group (HDG) in June 2003.
 Work is still ongoing on this issue and the Commission hopes to be in a position to provide a further report to the HDG before the end of this year.